-- (2) Second monitoring round.
-Following completion of the second round of source water monitoring, a system must recalculate its bin concentration and determine its new bin classification, using the protocols in 43.11(5)"a" and "b." - c.
-Reporting bin classification to the department.
-Within six months of the end of the sampling period, the system must report its bin classification to the department for approval.
-The report must include a summary of the source water monitoring data and the calculation procedure used to determine the bin classification.
+(2) Second monitoring round.
+Following completion of the second round of source water monitoring, a system must recalculate its bin concentration and determine its new bin classification, using the protocols in 43.11(5) "a" and "b."

-- d.
+d.
 TT violation.
-Failure to comply with 43.11(5) "b" and "c" is a violation of the TT requirement. - 43.11(6) Additional Cryptosporidium treatment requirements.
-A system must provide the level of additional treatment for Cryptosporidium specified in Table 4 based on its bin classification determined in 43.11(5) and according to the schedule in 43.11(7). - a.
+Failure to comply with 43.11(5) "b" and "c" is a violation of the TT requirement.

+43.11(6) Additional Cryptosporidium treatment requirements.
+A system must provide the level of additional Cryptosporidium treatment specified in Table 4 based on its bin classification determined in 43.11(5) and according to the schedule in 43.11(7).

+a.
 Determination of additional requirements.
-Using Table 4, a system must determine any additional treatment requirements based upon its bin classification.
+Using Table 4, a system must determine any additional Cryptosporidium treatment requirements based upon its bin classification.
 The Bin 1 classification does not require any additional treatment.
-Bins 2 through 4 require additional Cryptosporidium treatment.
+Bins 2 through 4 require additional treatment.